Agoric/documentation/main/guides/js-programming/notifiers.md

 - [`makeQuoteNotifier(amountIn,brandOut)`](/repl/priceAuthority.md#makequotenotifier-amountin-brandout)
    - Part of the PriceAuthority API, notifies the latest `PriceQuotes` for the given `amountIn`.
 - [`getPriceNotifier(brandIn, brandOut)`](/repl/priceAuthority.md#getpricenotifier-brandin-brandout)
    - Part of the PriceAuthority API, returns a notifier for the specified brands.
-Different PriceAuthories may issue these at very different rates.
+Different PriceAuthorities may issue these at very different rates.
 - [`E(home.<chain or local>TimerService).createNotifier(delaySecs, interval)`](/repl/timerServices.md)
    - Part of the REPL's chain and local TimerServices, it creates and returns a `Notifier` object.
 It repeatedly delivers updates at times